ZeroPoint cheat sheet: chicken and turkey

 Afraid not.
-Jerky is a dried form of meat and has higher calories per ounce, so it won’t be a ZeroPoint food.
+Jerky is a dried form of meat and has higher calories per ounce, so it won’t be one of your ZeroPoint foods.
 It’s also more of a snack food, so it’s easier to overeat.
 That’s why we ask you to track it.

 How will I know if my chicken or turkey is actually skinless breast or another part of the bird?

-If I use the barcode scanner on a packaged meal, like an egg and turkey bacon breakfast sandwich, will it remove the ZeroPoint ingredients?
+If I use the barcode scanner on a packaged meal, like an egg and turkey bacon breakfast sandwich, will it remove my ZeroPoint ingredients?

 If the packaged food is in our database, the Points value shown will have the ZeroPoint ingredients removed, assuming they are actually 0.
 (For example, deli turkey is not a ZeroPoint food.)